marcos0318/HTTPserver/README.md

 You should:
-- [ ] 1.
+- [x] 1.
 Implement the HTTP server using C/C++ (recommended), Java or Python.
-- [ ] 2.
+- [x] 2.
 Support multiple threads.
-- [ ] 3.
+- [x] 3.
 Support parse for different files.
 Such as HTML, CSS, JPG, PDF and PPTX.
-- [ ] 4.
+- [x] 4.
 Support gzip content-encoding/compression.
-- [ ] 5.
+- [x] 5.
 Support chunked transfer encoding.
-- [ ] 6.
+- [x] 6.
 Prepare several HTML files for testing.
 The content of the HTML files should include at least your name, your student ID, one image and one link to PDF file.
 The HTML files should use at least one CSS file.

+how to run:

+make

+./server

+open a brower to localhost:12345